WHAT IS THE VOTER REGISTRATION GAP?

 Colorado Voter Registration Gap

-This maps shows the most recent county-level voter registration rates in Colorado, one of a set of 31 states we currently track, with more states coming soon.
+This maps shows the most recent county-level voter registration rates in Colorado, one of a set of 39 states we currently track.
 Rates are shown for both 18-year-olds and adults ages 45 and older.
 Click a county to learn more about voter registration in there.

 State